 Basic earnings per share is computed by dividing the profit / (loss) after tax (including the post tax effect of extraordinary items, if any) by the weighted average number of equity shares outstanding during the year.
 Diluted earnings per share is computed by dividing the profit / (loss) after tax (including the post tax effect of extraordinary items, if any) as adjusted for dividend, interest and other charges to expense or income relating to the dilutive potential equity shares, by the weighted average number of equity shares considered for deriving basic earnings per share and the weighted average number of equity shares which could have been issued on the conversion of all dilutive potential equity shares.
-Potential equity shares are deemed to be dilutive only if their conversion to equity shares would decrease the net profit per share from continuing ordinary operations.
-Potential dilutive equity shares are deemed to be converted as at the beginning of the period, unless they have been issued at a later date.
-The dilutive potential equity shares are adjusted for the proceeds receivable had the shares been actually issued at fair value (i.e. average market value of the outstanding shares).
+Potential equity shares are deemed to be dilutive only if their conversion to equity shares decreases the net profit per share from continuing ordinary operations.
+Potential dilutive equity shares are deemed to be converted at the beginning of the period, unless they have been issued at a later date.
+The dilutive potential equity shares are adjusted for the proceeds receivable had the shares been issued at fair value (i.e. average market value of the outstanding shares).
 Dilutive potential equity shares are determined independently for each period presented.
 The number of equity shares and potentially dilutive equity shares are adjusted for share splits / reverse share splits and bonus shares, as appropriate.

-Notes to Re-Stated Consolidated Financial Statement for the period ended 30 September 2023
+Notes to Re-Stated Consolidated Financial Statement for the period ended 31 March 2024 (All amounts are in INR lakhs unless otherwise stated)